tangellaz/tangellaz/README.md

 Hi 👋 My name is Tyler Angell
 ====================================================================================================================================

-Web Developer
+Software Engineer
 ------------------

-I have been learning web development for over 3 years.
-I enjoy working with Next.JS and building cool projects!
+Full stack developer currently working with NextJS, Go, GraphQL

 *   🌍  I'm based in Phoenix
 *   🖥️  See [my portfolio](https://tangell.dev/)
 *   ✉️  You can contact me at [tangellaz@gmail.com](mailto:tangellaz@gmail.com)
-*   🧠  I'm learning DS&A
+*   🧠  I'm learning about System Design and Architecture
-*   🤝  I'm open to collaborating on projects
+# *   🤝  I'm open to collaborating on projects
-*   ⚡  I'm open to remote work and working with a great team.
+*   ⚡  If you have any great opportunities, please contact me by email.

 ### Skills
 <p align="left">